ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

     Interpretation:

-    The higher the correlation between the variable SalePrice and the independent variable , the better the fit of the linear regression.
-For example, in Figure 4 the correlation is very close to 0 because the data points are scattered and clustered and don’t appear to follow a linear trajectory.
+    The higher the correlation coefficient between the predictor and the price of housing, the better the linear regression fits.
+I.E, in Figure 4 the correlation is very close to 0, thus, the data points are scattered and clustered and don’t appear to follow a linear trajectory.

-    On the contrary, the graphs from Figure 3 and Figure 5 showcase a distinguishable linear relationship between the independent variable and the dependent variable.
+Furthermore, in Figure 5 the linear relationship is also not sufficiently good since the points become scattered towards the end.

-    Finally, in Figure 5 the linear relationship is not ideal since the point become scattered at the end.
+    On the contrary, the graphs from Figure 3 and Figure 5 showcase a distinguishable linear relationship between their independent variables and the dependent variables.
+Thus, these predictors are good candidates to be used in our regression model.

-    Furthermore, after obtaining the regression summary in R, we can now go ahead and create a regression model to analyze the data.
-The continuous variables with the highest correlation coefficients with SalePrice were used.
-Thus, resulting equation from our regression model was done utilizing the variables SalePrice, Garage.Area, Gr.Liv.Area, and Total.Bsmt.SF.
+ Finally, a regression model was created using the continuous variables with the highest correlation coefficients with SalePrice.
+Thus, the mathematical equation of the model was created by using the predictors Garage.Area, Gr.Liv.Area, and Total.Bsmt.SF, and the dependent variable SalePrice.

 ### 8. Creating regression model with 3 continuous variables